Best Worms for Bait Fishing

 2. African Nightcrawlers

 Whether it is for fishing bait or vermicomposting, African nightcrawlers are great.
-They have a very fast reproduction rate, so you can increase its population in your worm bin without waiting too long.
+They have a very fast reproduction rate, so you can increase their population in your worm bin without waiting too long.
 Being prolific worms, anglers will not have a hard time scouting for these fishing worms.
 However, it isn’t as thick as European and Canadian nightcrawlers, which might make it quite tricky to hook.

 Physical Characteristics

 With a mix of purple and grey, these worms are known for their unique color.
 Another distinct feature is the raised clitellum or saddle.
 When they are mature, the length is anywhere from six to 12 inches.
-They move quickly when they are on the soil, but once you held them on your hand, these worms are unusually slow.
+They move quickly when they are on the soil, but once you held them in your hand, these worms are unusually slow.

 Raising African Nightcrawlers